netdata/learn/docs/cloud/war-rooms.md

 custom_edit_url: null
 ---

-War Rooms organize your claimed nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.
+War Rooms organize your connected nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.

 Once you add nodes to a War Room, you can then use various dashboards to monitor the health and performance of your